Curriculum Statement - English

 As part of their experience in English, students will be guided to critically reflect and explore a set of key concepts:

-In order to examine, unpick and critically reflect on these key concepts, students will explore through both the written and spoken word a chronologically sequenced curriculum at KS3 that spans the following five periods of world and therefore literary history:
+In order to examine, unpick and critically reflect on these key concepts, students will explore through both the written and spoken word a chronologically sequenced curriculum at KS3 that spans five periods of world and therefore literary history.

-Across the Key Stages, pupils will fully engage with a rich diet of texts written during, about and related to these five areas with a focus on the following:
+Across the Key Stages, students will fully engage with a rich diet of texts written during, about and related to these five areas with a focus on the following:

-The Illiad, King Arthur and the Crusades, Twelfth Night, Gothic Literature, The Great War, The Odyssey, Beowulf, The Oral Tradition, Mythology, The Tempest, The Woman in Black, Ancient Greek Tragedy, Romeo and Juliet, Oedipus, Macbeth, An Inspector Calls, Crime Fiction – 19th Century to Modern day, Of Mice and Men, 20th and 21st Conflict Poetry.
+The Illiad, King Arthur and the Crusades, Twelfth Night, Gothic Literature, The Great War, The Odyssey, Beowulf, The Oral Tradition, Mythology, The Tempest, The Woman in Black, Ancient Greek Tragedy, Romeo and Juliet, Oedipus, Macbeth, An Inspector Calls, Crime Fiction – 19th Century to Modern day, Kindertransport, 20th and 21st Century Migration Poetry, 20th and 21st Conflict Poetry.

 Co Curriculum Enrichment